 When you think of crepe paper, you may think of brightly-colored party decorations, Mylar balloons, and pin the tail on the donkey.

-Crepey skin, however, may not put you in a party mood.
+Crepey skin "saggy skin", however, may not put you in a party mood.

 Crepey skin is just a part of getting older, wiser, and more fantastic.
 But let’s be honest, it’s not a particularly fun part of aging.
 However, crepey, aging skin can be improved.
-In this guide, you’ll find the most common causes of crepey skin, prevention methods, and the most effective anti-aging skincare along with a dermatologist’s recommendation.
+In this guide, you’ll find the most common causes of crepey skin, prevention methods, and the most effective anti-aging skincare along with a dermatologist’s recommendation for this skin concern.

 Then you’ll really have something to celebrate.